mlange-42/arche/docs/content/guide/performance/index.md

-It is a matter of weighting, and potentially benchmarking, to decide on what is represented by components in a query-able way, and what is left to be managed inside queries loops.
+It is a matter of weighting, and potentially benchmarking, to decide on what is represented by components in a query-able way, and what is left to be managed inside query loops.

 ### Multiple at once, Exchange